-Today I want to show you a basic yoga flow (suitable for all levels) to help the body detoxify all the toxins we accumulate in our day to day.
+Today I want to show you a basic yoga flow to help the body detoxify all the toxins we accumulate in our day to day.

 I recommend practicing once a day (preferably in the morning with empty stomach), on alternate days (3-4 times a week).
 Try to breathe consciously in each position: inhale to lengthen and exhale to contract, rotate or stretch, imagining that you are getting rid of everything you do not need.